Skip to content

 Decoupled Search Grounding (DSG) is a workload-conditional pattern, not a universal default.
 It pays off when three conditions hold together:

 3. Multi-vendor or multi-tenant routing is real, not aspirational.
-The gateway hop is overhead when one team runs one model against one search provider; it earns its keep when provider routing, source-aware context rendering, configured fallback, and per-tenant budgets are first-class controls (Boateng et al.; MCP standard as decoupling layer).
+The gateway hop is overhead when one team runs one model against one search provider.
+It earns its keep when provider routing, source-aware context rendering, configured fallback, and per-tenant budgets are first-class controls (Boateng et al.; MCP standard as decoupling layer).

 DSG turns each axis that native search bundles into a separately tunable control.
 The boundary is an MCP-compatible gateway sitting between the agent and the search providers (Boateng et al.):